 - Requests in the transaction are routed to the primary node, and load balancing is resumed after the transaction terminates.

-- All statements that use functions (except aggregate functions such as COUNT and SUM) are routed to the primary node.
+- All statements that use functions except aggregate functions such as COUNT() and SUM() are routed to the primary node.

-Apply for or change a cluster endpoint
+Create or modify a cluster endpoint